jpmorganchase/python-training/README.md

 [![Contact](https://img.shields.io/badge/Contact-Email-lightgrey)](mailto:open_source@jpmorgan.com)

 ## Overview
-This course is designed to be an introduction to numerical computing and data visualization in Python.
-It is not designed to be a complete course in Computer Science or programming, but rather a motivational demonstration of how relatively complex topics can be accessible even to those without formal progamming backgrounds.
+This course is designed as an introduction to numerical computing and data visualization in Python.
+It is not designed to be as a complete course in Computer Science or programming, but rather a motivational demonstration of how relatively complex topics can be accessible even to those without any formal progamming backgrounds.

 This training is designed to be conducted in-person, led by J.P.
 Morgan technologists and traders.
 For interested institutional clients, please reach out [via email](mailto:open_source@jpmorgan.com)